-Regulatory compliance requires meeting the standards of the permits which are issued by the state to the SPWRP for surface water, storm water, air, and land.
+Regulatory compliance requires meeting the standards of the permits which are issued by the state to SPR for surface water, storm water, air, and land.
 Our staff works with numerous agencies and other stakeholders in developing protective environmental standards.
 It is accomplished through policies, strategies, and procedures related to regulatory compliance.

 Most states, including Colorado, have the authority to implement the Clean Water Act requirements through their own water quality standards and permitting programs.
 The Colorado Department of Public Health and Environment (CDPHE) Water Quality Control Division (WQCD) is responsible for overseeing these programs, which were developed under the Colorado Water Quality Control Act, and must be at least as protective as federal requirements.